Alec Baldwin: 1993–2005: Established actor

+2006–2013: Career resurgence with 30 Rock

+In 2006, Baldwin made theater news in Roundabout Theatre Company's Off-Broadway revival of Joe Orton's Entertaining Mr. Sloane.
+In 2010, Baldwin starred opposite Sam Underwood in a critically acclaimed revival of Peter Shaffer's Equus, directed by Tony Walton at Guild Hall in East Hampton, New York.
+In 2007, the Yari Film Group announced that it would give the film, now titled Shortcut to Happiness, a theatrical release in the spring, and cable film network Starz! announced that it had acquired pay TV rights for the film.
+Shortcut to Happiness was finally released in 2008.
+Baldwin displeased with the way the film had been cut in post-production, demanded that his directorial credit be changed to the pseudonym "Harry Kirkpatrick".

 He starred as Jack Donaghy on NBC's 30 Rock, which first aired in October 2006.
 He met his future co-stars Tina Fey and Tracy Morgan while appearing on Saturday Night Live.
 Since season 3, Baldwin was credited as one of 30 Rock's producers.
-Baldwin has won three Emmy Awards, two Golden Globe awards and seven Screen Actors Guild Awards for his role.
-He received his second Emmy nomination for Best Actor in a Television Comedy or Musical as Jack Donaghy in 2008, marking his seventh Primetime Emmy nomination and first win.
+Barry Garron of The Hollywood Reporter praised Baldwin's character writing, "Donaghy is a perfect example of what's right with this show."
+Baldwin has won three Primetime Emmy Awards for Outstanding Lead Actor in a Comedy Series, two Golden Globe awards and seven Screen Actors Guild Awards for his role.
+He received his second Emmy nomination in 2008, marking his seventh Primetime Emmy nomination and first win.
 He won again in 2009.

+Baldwin co-authored the book A Promise to Ourselves: A Journey Through Fatherhood and Divorce with Mark Tabb in 2008.
 Baldwin joined TCM's The Essentials Robert Osborne as co-host beginning in March 2009.
+In 2008, he had a voice role as the main antagonist in the DreamWorks Animated film Madagascar: Escape 2 Africa.
 In 2009, he appeared in a series of commercials for Hulu that premiered during the Super Bowl broadcast.
+On January 12, 2009, Baldwin became the host of The New York Philharmonic This Week, the nationally syndicated radio series of the New York Philharmonic.
+He has recorded two nationally distributed public service radio announcements on behalf of the Save the Manatee Club.
 In 2010, he made a five-second cameo appearance with comedian Andy Samberg in a musical video titled "Great Day" featured on the bonus DVD as part of Lonely Island's album Turtleneck & Chain.